javapathshala/old/posts/index.md

-Layout: post-index
+layout: post-index
 title: All Posts
-excerpt: List of Posts
+excerpt: "List of Posts"